chaosmail/python-fs/README.md

 ### fs.abspath(path)

 Returns the absolute path from a relative *path* where *path* can be either file or directory.
+Raises a *ValueError* if the directory *path* does not exist.

 ```python
 >>> fs.abspath('test.txt')